telerik/kendo-ui-core/docs/framework/datasource/crud.md

     </html>

 ## CRUD Operations with Remote Transport

+The information in this section is applicable to scenarios, in which the data should be retrieved from and submitted to a remote data service via HTTP requests made by the Kendo UI DataSource.

 CRUD operations with remote data rely on server code to perform the read, update, create and destroy actions.
 Instead of configuring client functions, the dataSource transport defines remote service URLs and the expected format in which data should be sent and received.